Go for a hike! From a leisurely stroll to a strenuous climb, the Roanoke Region has a hike for every skill level.

 This is a challenging hike and requires some logistics in setting up a car shuttle because it is a one-way hike on the A.T.
 Leave a car at the James River Foot Bridge A.T. parking lot then drive to the Blue Ridge Parkway on Route 501 and head south to Sunset Field (MP 78.4) for the second car.

 A 6.6 mile, out and back hike on the Appalachian Trail, Kelly Knob is located on a ridge that bridges the valley between John’s Creek Mountain and Clover Hollow Mountain and is immediately off of the Appalachian Trail.
 While Kelly Knob is not the highest point on the ridgelet (the high point is densely wooded), it is still much higher than its mountain neighbors with a fantastic vista of the New River Valley.

 A shorter option (4 miles round trip) approaches Kelly Knob from the opposite direction.

 Sandstone bedrock forms a broken escarpment along the east and south of the ridge, and the area around Kelly Knob is particularly striking with 50 foot cliffs containing deep fissures in the rock.
 The trails to Kelly Knob are well signed and traveled.

 Elevation on top of Potts Mountain is over 3,600 feet, affording great views in all directions.
-There are no facilities on trail, but connector (white-blazed) trailheads to Pines Campground have hand pump for water and vault toilets.
+There are no facilities on the trail, but connector (white-blazed) trailheads to Pines Campground have hand pumps for water and vault toilets.

 McAfee Knob is the most photographed site along the Appalachian Trail.
 The knob has an almost 270-degree panorama view of the Catawba Valley and North Mountain to the west, Tinker Cliffs to the north and the Roanoke Valley to the east.